alexgaarciia/AIMathAnalysis/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/experiments6.png)  |  ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/Proofs/proof_level6.2.png)

 - Level 7: For this level, we can only check if the solution provided by Wolfram Mathematica is correct, since the code generated in R language only integrates the function in a specific range.
-The solution for the integral is:
+The solution for the integral, computed using [Integral Calculator](https://www.integral-calculator.com/), is:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/Proofs/proof_level7.png" width = 500>
 </p>